 Heartburn or acid reflux

 12. Improper DUI Sobriety Checkpoint

-Even though Police don't need probable cause to stop drivers at sobriety checkpoints, they are subject to strict legal requirements:
+Even though Police don't need probable cause to stop drivers at sobriety checkpoints, they are subject to many strict legal requirements:

-Criteria for stopping drivers has to be neutral.
+The criteria for stopping drivers has to be neutral.

 Police should publicly advertise roadblock locations ahead of time.